Alderney Sports Foundation

 How to Apply

 This funder does not have a public application process.
-Given the small island community (only 193 children under 15), the foundation works directly with island sports clubs and organizations through established relationships and the Youth Sport Development Officer.
-Organizations interested in support should contact the foundation directly at alderneysportsfoundation@gmail.com.
+Given the small island community, the foundation works directly with island sports clubs and organisations through established relationships and the Youth Sport Development Officer.
+Organisations interested in support should contact the foundation directly at alderneysportsfoundation@gmail.com.

 Decision Timeline